-While attending college, she served as treasurer of Chi Omega Sorority and was a member of Alpha Chi Scholastic Honorary Society.
+While attending college, she

+served as treasurer of Chi Omega Sorority and was a member of Alpha Chi Scholastic Honorary Society.
+The bridegroom is a 1973 graduate

 The bridegroom is a 1973 graduate of Perryton High School and attended WTSU where he is currently a junior engineering major, a member of Sigma Nu Fraternity and former head photographer for Le Mirage and Prairie.